Love Island (2015 TV series) series 12: Islanders

+Future appearances

+In 2026, Tommy Bradley, Helena Ford and Harrison Solomon all returned for series three of Love Island: All Stars.

-Coupling
+Coupling and elimination history

 The couples were chosen shortly after the islanders entered the villa.
-The girls were given the each of the boys' dating profiles listed on podiums which featured their name, age, height and a quote from them, and had to decide their couple by standing next to the podium of their choice based solely on their profiles prior to meeting them face-to-face.
+The girls were given each of the boys' dating profiles listed on podiums which featured their name, age, height and a quote from them, and had to decide their couple by standing next to the podium of their choice based solely on their profiles prior to meeting them face-to-face.